Bubbelbad/ShitChat/README.md

 - Create user account
 - Edit your profile information, choose an avatar or take profile picture
-- Chat function where you can send messages to other users
+- Chat function where you can send messages to other users and save as json (this was not working properly, and is to be fixed)
 - Menu with different functions to navigate
+- View to see and edit friendslist (this also needs a final touch)

 ## Screenshots